hyperspy/hyperspy/doc/user_guide/eds.rst

 .. versionadded:: 0.8

-X-ray lines can be added as plot labels with :py:meth:`~.signals.eds.EDSSpectrum.plot`.
+X-ray lines can be added as plot labels with :py:meth:`~._signals.eds.EDSSpectrum.plot`.
 The lines are either retrieved from "metadata.Sample.Xray_lines", or selected with the same method as :py:meth:`~._signals.eds.EDS_mixin.add_lines` using the elements in "metadata.Sample.elements".